Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 The difference?

 Fundraising matches apply to fundraising events, like walk-a-thons or 5Ks.
-The event participant’s employer will then match the money the participant raises through sponsorships or other donations.
+The participant’s employer will then match the money the participant raises (rather than gives directly) through sponsorships or other donations.

 Automatic Payroll Deductions